Breast Cancer Treatment Options

 In breast cancer treatment, multiple methods such as surgery, radiation therapy, and drug therapy can be applied.
 Doctors may create a treatment plan for the simultaneous application of different treatment methods.
 The treatments to be applied are planned specifically for the patient depending on the general condition of the patient and the type of cancer.

-Surgical intervention is amongthe breast cancer treatment options, as an effective method of choice, for breast cancer patients.
+Surgical intervention is among the most common breast cancer treatment options, as an effective method of choice, for breast cancer patients.
 The tumor in the breast tissue and some of the surrounding tissue are removed surgically.
 There are several different methods of surgery for breast cancer.

 Lumpectomy: The tumor or abnormal cells in the breast are removed by surgical intervention.
 In this method, most of the chest remains.
 After the operation, depending on the condition of the tumor and the patient, radiation therapy can follow.
 Women with moderate-risk gene mutations such as CHEK2 or ATM and women with BRCA1 or BRCA2 are candidates for this procedure.